Opinion | This year, Black History Month is all about the here and now

 But here we are in 2022 still confronting forces that want to ban that history altogether from the classroom.

-Black History Month matters more than given our current national malaise.
+Black History Month matters more than evergiven our current national malaise.
 We still have to tell a better, truer American story.
 Remembering the journey of African Americans in this country, says Cornel West, “fortifies our quest for truth, goodness, and beauty in a moment of escalating lies, evil, and despair.”

 When I was a kid, I remember the horror of trying to wake up and not being able to move my arms and when I screamed no sound could be heard.
 Something weighed me down.
 Back home in Mississippi, when this happens, we say that “witches are riding your back.”
 That’s an apt image for what is weighing down this year’s celebration of Black History Month.
 Our past is riding us.
 We have to wake up.